Angrycreative/composer-plugin-language-update/README.md

 }
 ```

 That's it.
-Next time you run a `composer update|install` the t10ns for the affected packages will be installed automatically.
+Next time you run a `composer update|install` the t10ns for the relevant packages will be installed automatically.

 ### Tests